ariannasg/python3-essential-training/README.md

 ## Python 3 - Essentials
 https://www.linkedin.com/learning/python-essential-training-2/

-The code for this codes lives on the [essentials folder](./essentials).
+The code for this course lives on the [essentials folder](./essentials).

 This course covers the basics of the language syntax and usage, as well as advanced features such as objects, generators, and exceptions.
 Learn how types and values are related to objects; how to use control statements, loops, and functions; and how to work with generators and decorators.